Natural Healing Omaha Blog

 E-mail me at email@example.com, if you’re wondering about herbs for your dosha or personality type.
 And click here to take a Dosha test.

-Today’s blog is written by someone special to me, but more importantly, the person who inspired me to begin my 100-day meditation countdown.
+Today’s blog is written by someone special to me, but more importantly, the person who inspired my 100-day meditation.
 I hope his story sparks an idea for change or growth in your life like it did in mine.

 I am a philosopher by nature.
 And I have no explanation why.